jkokkat/seg3103_playground/lab03/README.md

 ![image](https://user-images.githubusercontent.com/55165117/120692690-1d330500-c476-11eb-8d41-e25a0f5130e4.png)

 I achieved 100% coverage for the method isThirtyDayMonth() because it did not include September for a test case, which is a thirty day month.
-I added the following test case:
+I added the test case below:
 ```bash
 @Test
 void nextDate_9month() {